sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ### E-graphs for Technology Mapping
 <!--TODO: Change depending on whether we can run ASIC flow or explain the issues.-->
-The task of technology mapping in logic synthesis is to express a given Boolean function as a network of gates from a standard cell library (for ASICs) or programmable LUTs (for FPGAs) so that an objective function, such as total area or delay, is optimized.
+The task of technology mapping in logic synthesis is to express a given Boolean function as a network of gates from a standard cell library (for ASICs) or programmable LUTs (for FPGAs) so that an objective function, such as total area, is optimized.

 <!--TODO: Explain what the state-of-the-art in technology mapping i.e., ABC and heuristic algorithms -->
+Traditional technology mapping tools like ABC rely on cut enumeration and dynamic programming to select optimal gate implementations.
+ABC supports both FPGA and ASIC targets and can operate on logic networks with structural choices—precomputed alternative implementations of subcircuits.
+Its recent addition of a priority-cut-based mapper improves performance by only considering the most promising cuts per node, reducing memory use and runtime.
+However, the mapper's effectiveness still depends heavily on the initial circuit structure, which may limit optimization potential.

 <!--TODO: Explain why e-graphs are a good way to represent designs and which (if any) prior works -->
+E-graphs offer a more expressive alternative.
+Rather than selecting cuts locally, they grow a graph of equivalent expressions using rewrite rules.
+This enables the representation of many circuit topologies simultaneously, effectively enumerating structural choices upfront.
+After saturation (or a time limit is reached), extraction selects an implementation based on a cost model.
+Prior work has demonstrated the promise of this approach.
+E-Syn integrates e-graph rewriting into a delay- and area-aware mapping, showing measurable improvements over standard AIG-based pipelines in delay and area savings.
+ROVER applies e-graphs to RTL datapath optimization and uses ILP-based extraction to achieve up to 63% area savings.
+These results validate e-graphs as a competitive backend for logic synthesis, capable of exploring larger design spaces than traditional mappers.

 ### Contributions
 In this project, we integrate multiple linear programming solvers into an e-graph-based electronic design automation (EDA) tool.
 By using the [good_lp](https://github.com/rust-or/good_lp) library to implement an exact extractor in the [egg]() library, the EDA tool and users of egg's exact extractor can run extraction with these solvers.